ccapdev1920T2/s12g14/README.md

 # Cooker - The Cooking Recipe Website

-Cooker is a cooking recipe website made as a final requirement for the DLSU Course CCAPDEV (
+Cooker is a cooking recipe website made as a final requirement for the DLSU Course CCAPDEV (Web Development).

 ### Prerequisites